Please note that this page is currently under construction and is subject to amendments and additions. The speakers are shown in alphabetical order.

 Beth's current research project focuses on children moving house.
 Whilst plenty of information is available about children's health, behavioural and cognitive outcomes several years after moving house - showing detrimental effects for some children - there is no in-depth qualitative research into children's experiences to find out how practitioners can support them best at the actual time of transition.
 Beth is keen to learn from practitioners, parents and children about their experiences and intends to incorporate this project in her Master's Research.

-Founder and Education Director, Think Equal - www.thinkequal.com
+Founder & CEO, Think Equal - www.thinkequal.com

 Think Equal's mission is to work towards a world in which children of all genders, ethnicities, religions and other backgrounds have optimal opportunities to develop their full potential, have their views respected, respect one another, live free of discrimination and violence, become youth leaders, and active participants of a free and equal world.